mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-08"></a>
 [Back to top](#top)
 ## MI-08 -- Rep. Mike Bishop (R)
+### Committees
+Mike Bishop is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,724,000.00 in SC HEP grants.